redTeamHero/crm/metro2 (copy 1)/crm/README.md

 **Note:** `metro2Violations.json` in this directory is the canonical source for violation metadata.
 Both the Python audit engine and the Node letter engine load from this shared file—avoid copying it elsewhere to prevent divergence.

-Rules that power per-bureau sanity checks now live in `shared/data/metro2_rules.json`.
-The Python analyzer and the lightweight Node validators load this file at runtime, so define rule predicates once there to keep the ecosystems consistent.
+The knowledge graph that powers per-bureau sanity checks now lives in `shared/data/metro2_knowledge_graph.json`.
+The Python analyzer and the lightweight Node validators hydrate an ontology from this file at runtime, so define new relationships there to keep every engine in sync.

 ### Sample entry